-BJAB is reopening to all pupils from 8th June 2020.
+BJAB reopened for all pupils, 5 days a week, from 8th June 2020.

-We would like to welcome all children back to school safely.
+We welcomed all children back to school in a safe manner.
 For more detailed information, see the categories below.

 Arrival and collection